• Naglee Park welcome sign

 Photo credit: Bark in the Park

 Other fun festivals in the neighborhood include Bark in the Park at William Street Park, or if you're more of a cat person, visit the Dancing Cat where you can make an appointment to play with, cuddle, and bring home one of the cute furr-babies up for adoption.
+Additionally, another local festival is the Luna Park Chalk Art Festival held in Backesto Park, with original chalk art created and displayed throughout the park.

 Photo credit: Luna Park Chalk Art Festival